I participated, along with other spinners, in the 2019 Ewe to You Challenge at the Albany Agricultural Show in Western Australia.

 Although Australia is famed for its Merino wool, for the purposes of spinning and knitting without prior washing of the fleece, a cross-bred sheep was chosen.
 The fleece produced by Corriedale and Corriedale cross sheep is not as fine as merino fleece, but it can be soft enough to wear close to the skin and has a long staple (the length of the fiber from skin to the outside of the fleece).
 It is also more open in structure and easier to prepare and spin.

 Knitting started with the back of the cardigan as this was the largest part of the garment and involved the most work.
-Soon other knitters joined in—two knitting the fronts of the cardigan, and another two knitting the sleeves.
-Five knitters in total.
+Soon other knitters joined in—two knitting the fronts of the cardigan and another two knitting the sleeves.
+There were five knitters in total.

 Assembling and Modeling the Garment

 With all knitting completed, it was time to sew the cardigan together.
-It was then modeled by one of the spinners, and the shearer/wool buyer and wool classer who was fascinated by the entire process.
+It was then modeled by one of the spinners and the shearer/wool buyer and the wool classer, who was fascinated by the entire process.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Nan Hewitt (author) from Albany, Western Australia on November 17, 2019: